What To Expect In A Chapter 13 Bankruptcy

 After the Meeting of Creditors, the Confirmation Hearing will be held, at which, if the bankruptcy trustee and the bankruptcy judge are satisfied with your proposed payment plan, it will be approved.

 You will continue to make your monthly payments to the bankruptcy trustee.
 Once you have completed all of your payments under the plan, you will receive a discharge.
 The discharge, along with your bankruptcy petition, will be proof that you are no longer responsible for your discharged debts.
 You should hold on to those documents for at least the next 10 years.

 Chapter 13 Costs and Fees

 During our free consultation, we will review your situation and advise you of your options and of our fees.
-Our fee for a Chapter 13 Bankruptcy is usually between $3,500 and $5,000.
+Our fee for the typical Chapter 13 Bankruptcy is $4,900.
+This amount includes the court fee, credit report, and two required online classes.
 It is possible that a portion of our legal fee can be paid in the Chapter 13 Bankruptcy Plan.
 The exact amount of our fee will depend upon the following factors:

 - Whether you have previously filed for a Chapter 13 Bankruptcy